matsq4/02host/README.md

-Repository storing Administrative Stuff for 02 Scouts.
+Repository for linking off and for file hosting.